 Hamish first visited Lewa Wildlife Conservancy in 1996 and has been studying rhino in the wild there, ever since.

-Hamish sculpted Black Rhino Running 2018 at the same time as Baby Rhino after Mud Bath 2018 and Black Rhino Itch 2018.
+Hamish sculpted Black Rhino Running 2018 at the same time as Black Rhino Baby Itch 2018 and Black Rhino Itch 2018.
 He dug some clay out of the ground to sculpt with as it felt like the perfect material to depict rhinos covered in mud.

 Rhino are one of the few creatures not to be covered in hair, so one can really see what is going on beneath the skin.
 Often misconceived as sluggish, rhino are in fact nimble, agile and quick.
 In his hallmark loose gestural style and with anatomical precision, Hamish conveys the strength and power of a Black Rhino Running in this dynamic sculpture.